 - Acknowledging and communicating wins, both big and small

 About the Author | Chris Garrity

 Chris Garrity is a Vice President at Terillium.
-Chris has 25 years of experience with ERP implementations.
+Chris has more than 25 years of experience with ERP implementations.
 Prior to his career at Terillium, Chris was a senior manager at Deloitte Consulting.
 He also worked as a project manager at JD Edwards before the ERP software product was acquired by Oracle.
 Chris has a Bachelor of Science from UCLA, as well as a background accounting, finance, and computer programming.
 His professional certifications include APICS CFPIM and Project Management Institute PMP.
 Chris has spoken at several conferences including Oracle Open World, APICS World Conference, and numerous user group events.